gshutler/hatchet/index.md

  * `fatal`

 It is recommended you use the block version as it avoids needless string interpolation when possible.
-However, if you are providing an error reads better to use the `String` version, passing the error as a second parameter:
+However, if you are providing an error it reads better to use the `String` version, passing the error as a second parameter:

 {% highlight ruby %}
 log.debug { "Not #{evaluated} unless debug messages enabled" }